This is the annual report for CottonTails, registered charity, detailing how the charity performed during the previous year.

 Receipts

-Total income for 2023 was £6276.
-PayPal and Direct Bank Payments comprised the bulk of the income at 59%.
+Total income for 2024 was £4754.
+PayPal and Direct Bank Payments comprised the majority of the income at 63%.

 Several individuals and organisations have been invaluable to the continuation of CottonTails® financially.
 I would like to give a very big thank you to each one who helped even in a small way, and my sincere apologies if I have accidentally omitted anyone from the list.